 I am affiliated with the Molecular Genetic Laboratory at the Hatter Institute, University of Cape Town, where I work with Professor Bongani Mayosi, Professor Karen Sliwa and Dr. Gasnat Shaboodien in the field of cardiogenetics research.
-My primary role is in clinical genetics and phenotyping – establishing proband diagnoses, extension of family pedigrees and conducting clinical screening in families affected by genetic forms of cardiomyopathy.
+My primary role is in clinical genetics and phenotyping – establishing proband diagnoses, an extension of family pedigrees and conducting clinical screening in families affected by genetic forms of cardiomyopathy.

-Although, I would like to tailor my clinical work to focus on the diagnosis and management of cardiomyopathies, advanced heart failure therapies and cardiac transplantation, I have continued to work in Internal Medicine and currently have a Sessional Senior Lecturer position in the Department of Medicine at Groote Schuur Hospital.
+Although I would like to tailor my clinical work to focus on the diagnosis and management of cardiomyopathies, advanced heart failure therapies and cardiac transplantation, I have continued to work in Internal Medicine and currently have a Sessional Senior Lecturer position in the Department of Medicine at Groote Schuur Hospital.
 I am passionate about bedside clinical teaching and remain involved in undergraduate and postgraduate training in Internal Medicine at the University of Cape Town.

-20 years’ experience in all levels of the cardiovascular prevention.
+20 years’ experience in all levels of cardiovascular prevention.
 Best Young Researcher of Cuban Medicine 2005.
 Coordinator of International Consensus about mild hypertension.

 She is currently a research scientist at 4Cs (Centre for Control of Chronic Conditions consortium of four institutes for control chronic conditions) at Public Health Foundation of India and heads the division of epidemiology at Centre for Chronic Disease Control.
-Her role is project director for Centre for Cardiometabolic Risk Reduction in South Asia (CARRS) cohort study.
-She oversees conceptualization, execution, data management and analysis for one of largest cohort for cardio metabolic diseases of ≈ 30000 adults in South Asia.
+Her role is the project director for Centre for Cardiometabolic Risk Reduction in South Asia (CARRS) cohort study.
+She oversees conceptualization, execution, data management and analysis for one of the largest cohort for cardiometabolic diseases of ≈ 30000 adults in South Asia.
 Her research interest includes epidemiology and improving quality of care of chronic diseases.